 Celta had made huge strides in Aspas’ absence, first under Luis Enrique, who took them to a ninth-place finish, and then Argentine Eduardo Berizzo – the club’s coach since Enrique’s departure to Barcelona – who went one better and finished in eighth while Aspas was languishing at Sevilla.
 “Why can’t we dream about the Europa League?”
 Aspas said.

-This season, things have gone up another level.
+Last season, things went up another level.
 Approaching his 30s, Aspas has been in the form of his life, eradicating the unwanted chapters in his career and attempting to further establish himself as a Celta legend.
 By December he had scored 10 goals in 10 consecutive games for club, and, notably, country.
 His prolific form had seen him earn his first Spain call-up in November, which he marked with an excellent goal at the expense of England.

 Prior to that, he had played his part in a 4-1 derby demolition of Deportivo.
 This time he was twice kissing the Celta badge, no headbutts needed.
 Aspas’ name was alongside Messi, Suárez and Ronaldo, inevitably catching the attention of those who had forgotten of his existence.
 Perhaps it’s not overly surprising.
 The more settled he gets at Celta, the better he seems to perform.

 Celta is a modest club and would likely laugh at any suggestions of a top-four finish, but is it really out of the question?
 With Aspas boasting the form he’s in, and vigorously leading the line for his boyhood club, the unthinkable may not be unachievable.
 Certainly, if such success was achieved, any future Google searches for Iago Aspas would feature the words ‘Liverpool’ and ‘flop’ with far less regularity.